Lian's Story (Down Syndrome)

 What else would you like to share to help encourage parents to consider the adoption of children born with this special need?

 That it's not a big scary thing.
 Children with Down syndrome are typically institutionalized for their entire lives in other countries and they deserve to thrive in love and with family.
-I've become an advocate for Down syndrome adoption and we are chasing the way that orphanages look at children with Down syndrome.
+I've become an advocate for Down syndrome adoption and we are changing the way that orphanages look at children with Down syndrome.
 They are starting to actually prepare their files now, which is a rather new thing.
 A child with Down syndrome adds so much light and love to a family.
 They have their own unique needs and challenges, but we absolutely adore Lian and he teaches us so much about love and life every day.